barrelstrength/sprout-docs/docs/forms/faq.md

 The first step necessary to better troubleshoot why notifications are not behaving as expected is to update your settings to a proper SMTP Protocol.
 [Mandrill](https://mandrill.com/) or [MailGun](https://www.mailgun.com/) are good options and MailGun has a free plan which allows you to send up to 10,000 emails a month, if cost is a concern.
 Once you are sending email via Mandrill and MailGun, they also can provide more information on what is happening to your email after it is being sent.

 Another decent option to troubleshoot with is Gmail.
 While Gmail doesn't provide as much information on how emails are behaving after they are sent, and can sometimes behave in unintuitive ways if you are sending and receiving from the same Gmail address, it is more reliable than PHP Mail and Sendmail and most people have a Gmail account.

-## Where can I install example forms after Sprout Forms is installed?

-### Craft 2

-You can install the default example forms in the Control Panel at `admin/sproutforms/examples` or find a link to install the Example Forms in the Sprout Forms Settings area.